AspirinCode/Compound_Protein_Interaction/README.md

 For other data of compound protein interaction, if you prepare the data with the same format as smiles_sequence_interaction.txt in a new directory, you can train a neural network by run preprocess_data.sh and run_training.sh.

+## Future work

+- Provide a pre-trained model with a large dataset.